SmartBear/git-en-boite/README.md

     cp .envrc.default .envrc
     direnv allow .

-The integration tests need redis and postgres to be running somewhere.
-If you don't have or want to have them installed on your dev machine, you can spin them up in Docker:
+The integration tests need redis to be running somewhere.
+If you don't have or want to have it installed on your dev machine, you can spin it up in Docker:

-    docker-compose up --detach redis postgres
+    docker-compose up --detach redis

 ### Note for Ubuntu 20 users